Thank you for subscribing

 Animals most commonly hit by vehicles in Victoria

-Kangaroos are the most common species of wildlife hit by vehicles every year, accounting for more than half of the reports.
-Image: Supplied
+Kangaroos are the most common species of wildlife hit by vehicles every year.

 What to do if you hit an animal while driving

-Accidents happen to even the safest drivers.
-If you hit an animal while driving, park your vehicle off the road as safely as possible, turn on the hazard lights, and check that you and your passengers are unharmed before attempting to help it.
-If anyone is injured, call an amublance on Triple Zero (000).
+If you know you've hit an animal while driving, park your vehicle off the road as safely as possible, turn on the hazard lights, and check that you and your passengers are unharmed.
+If anyone is injured, call an ambulance on Triple Zero (000).

-If there’s a chance the injured or dead animal will create a hazard for other road users, remove it or call for help.
+If you're concerned that the injured or dead animal will create a hazard for other road users, there are other services that may be able to assist.
 If you’re on a toll road, contact the operator.
-For major roads call VicRoads, and on local roads contact the local council or VicRoads.
+For major roads, call VicRoads, and on local roads contact the local council (if it's during office hours).

 wildlife warning sign next to a road